smixs/murkdown/README.md

-# MarkItDown Web Interface
+# MurkDown 🐱

-Web interface for converting various document formats to Markdown using the MarkItDown library.
+Purrfect for LLMs - converts any document into LLM-optimized Markdown format.

 ## Features